melkerlangell/melkerlangell/README.md

 🧠 Passionate about web & .NET development

-💡 Internship at Örebro kommun (Spring 2025)
+💡 Internship at Örebro municipality (Spring 2025)

 ☁️ Currently learning about AI automation and Azure